mwoodiwiss/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To set a limit to the time a user remains logged in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the passwords so the original text of the password isn't stored.

 - [ ] What does bcrypt do to slow down attackers?

+It uses key derivation functions to slow down brute force attacks.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload and signature.

 ## Minimum Viable Product